Geometric Auslander criterion for flatness: Homological properties of almost finitely generated modules

 \section{Homological properties of almost finitely generated modules}

-We begin with some flatness properties of almost finitely generated modules, established by Galligo and Kwieci{\'n}ski \cite{GK}, that generalize the corresponding properties of finite modules used by Auslander's \cite{Au}.
+We first recall some homological properties of almost finitely generated modules, established by Galligo and Kwieci{\'n}ski \cite{GK}, that generalize the corresponding properties of finite modules used by Auslander \cite{Au}.
 We then generalize a lemma of Auslander \cite[Lemma 3.1]{Au} to almost finitely generated modules (Lemma 3.3 below).